What is a Savings bank account?

 - By executing a power of attorney.

-To open an account at the bank, you may need a few documents to recheck.
-These will serve identification purposes.
 Make sure that your name, date of birth, and address are correct on your ID card.

-Banks normally see the following documents to establish proper KYC for onboarding fresh customers.
-You may refer to the list
+Banks normally see the following documents to establish proper KYC for onboarding fresh customers: You may refer to the list

 - Aadhaar card